-The department cannot remove one piece of its organizational structure (Detail Cross References) without impacting the agency mission and vision.
+The department cannot remove one piece of its organizational structure (Detail Cross References) without impacting the agency mission and vision, thus the agencywide prioritization only reflects two priorities (1) Planning and (2) Grants.
 The department's budget structure and programmatic elements are interconnected.
 However, in order to meet the requirements of this form, the department has established the following criteria in prioritizing the cross references in this budget unit.
 They are:

-"All DCR's: Activities providing direct service to the core program take precedence."
+All DCR's: Activities providing direct service to the core program take precedence.

-"660-62: The Coastal Zone Management Program is a federally mandated program."
+660-62: The Coastal Zone Management Program is a federally mandated program.

-"660-63: The Transportation and Growth Management Program and Federal Emergency Management Agency programs are federally mandated and provide support for regional representatives in the field.
+660-63: The Transportation and Growth Management Program and Federal Emergency Management Agency programs are federally mandated and provide support for regional representatives in the field.